Wayne82/wayne82.github.io/_drafts/Deep-Learning-Notes-Attention-and-Transformer.md

 * To mitigate the vanishing gradient problem, **LSTM and GRU** architectures were introduced in late 1990s and early 2010s.
 They can capture longer-term dependencies better than vanilla RNNs, but they are still sequential in nature - can't parallelize well during training.
 * Later when tasks like machine translation became popular, a sequence to sequence (**seq2seq**) model based on RNNs was proposed, which enables end-to-end learning from input to output, and achieves high performance.
 However, it still struggles with long sequences, and the single “**context vector**” becomes a bottleneck — it forces the entire meaning of a long sentence into one fixed-size vector.
 * To solve the “**context vector**” bottleneck, **attention** was introduced in the Seq2Seq model!
 Attention allows the model to dynamically **attend to** different parts of the input sequence when generating each part of the output sequence.
 This means that instead of relying on a single context vector, the model can attend to relevant parts of the input as needed, greatly improving performance on tasks like translation.
 Until then, this attention idea still relies on RNNs as the backbone architecture, so it still has the sequential processing limitation.
 * Time advanced to 2017, the **Transformer** architecture was proposed in the landmark paper "Attention is All You Need".
 This was the revolutionary leap - it uses **attention without recurrence** at all!
-The radical ideas introduced in this paper include:
-  - **No recurrence at all** - Instead of processing sequences step by step, the Transformer processes the entire sequence **in parallel** using **self-attention** mechanisms.
-This allows for much faster training and better scalability using GPUs.
-  - **Positional encoding** - Since the Transformer does not have a built-in notion of sequence order (unlike RNNs), it uses positional encodings to inject information about the position of each token in the sequence.
-  - **Multi-head attention** - Multiple attention heads allow the model to learn different types of relationships simultaneously (e.g., syntactic, semantic, positional).
-  - **Layer normalization and residual connections** - To stabilize and accelerate training of very deep attention stacks.

 ## The Attention Mechanism
 I find the Stanford CS231N Lecture 8 on Attention Mechanism and Transformers very helpful to understand the attention mechanism conceptually and how it is developed from RNNs.